mmj-ajiki/cuscheme-property-manager/README.md

 ![Figure 1: Top Page][img1]

-- Single Note Generation
+- Single Form Generation
   - Create a property form page in a new note
-- Multiple Notes Generation
+- Multiple Forms Generation
   - Create a set of property form pages in a new note by referring to a CSV file ([csv/propertyList.csv](csv/propertyList.csv))

 When you click both links, you will be asked to open the GEMBA Note app.